sibelius-notes/sibelius-notes.github.io/md/1201/music110.md

 - entirely one-sided

 *What's missing in our analysis?*
-- how music functions socially?
+- Does this analysis help us understand how the music functions socially?
 - What more might be needed?
     - recording process.
 Transmission process
     - historical info about 1968.